Shopify/polaris/src/components/ResourceList/README.md

 Resource lists can optionally:

 - Provide [bulk actions](#study-bulk-actions) for tasks that are often applied to many list items at once.
-For example, a merchant may want to add the same tag to a large number of products.
+For example, merchants may want to add the same tag to a large number of products.

 ---